 Taking a leisurely stroll through the Ancient Agora is more fun when you trying to hide from the sun.

-I have explored Athens and its vibrant neighborhoods all possessing unique character.
-For solo travelers looking for a lively atmosphere, the district of Monastiraki is ideal, with plenty of restaurants and bars lined up along the pedestrian-only street.
+➡️ Monastiraki: For solo travelers looking for a lively atmosphere and budget-friendly check out the district of Monastiraki.
+It is ideal, with plenty of restaurants and bars lined up along the pedestrian-only street.

 Related: Best Hotels in Athens with Rooftop Pools